-If you've had beer and chocolate together, you already know what a beautiful partnership it can be, but brewers have known about the natural relationship of beer and chocolate for a long time, and, as a result, there are a number of great chocolate beers available.
+If you've had beer and chocolate together, you know what a beautiful partnership it can be.
+Brewers have known about the natural relationship of beer and chocolate for a long time, and, as a result, there are a number of great chocolate beers available.

-Both beer and chocolate are complex foods, making their combination one of dynamic flavors and enhanced pallets.
-Stout beers, particularly, pair well with chocolate due to the cocoa-like accents to their dark-roasted grains,... making for excellent chocolate beer varieties when combined.
+Both beer and chocolate are complex foods, making their combination one of dynamic flavors and enhanced palates.
+Stout beers, particularly, pair well with chocolate due to the cocoa-like accents to their dark-roasted grains, making for excellent chocolate beer varieties when combined.

 Chocolate has recently become one of the favorite beer adjuncts for brewing companies around the world, and you can tell from the following list that these breweries have perfected the craft of combining dark grains of stout beers with the bittersweet flavors and elements of chocolates.